open-cluster-management-io/enhancements/enhancements/sig-policy/98-long-term-compliance-history/README.md

 - policy_api_group - the `apiGroup` of the policy (e.g. `policy.open-cluster-management.io`) that generated the
   compliance event to filter on.
 - message_includes - a filter for compliance messages that include the following substring.
-- include_spec - a boolean to include the policy's spec in the return value.
-This is `false` by default.
+- include_spec - a flag to include the policy's spec in the return value.
+This is not set by default.
 - before - an ISO-8601 timestamp to indicate only compliance events before this time should be shown.
 - after - an ISO-8601 timestamp to indicate only compliance events after this time should be shown.
 - page - the page number in the query.
 This defaults to 1.